-In the case of a concession agreement, the fee payable by the investor usually consists in royalties/lease fees (although payment in kind could also be agreed) whereas the production sharing contracts provide for the allocation of part of the extracted hydrocarbons to the State.
-Both types of agreements may provide for a signature and a production bonus as well as for surface fees, i.e. an annual fee payable during the exploration and exploitation phase calculated on the basis of the area used by the contractor.
-In both cases the Greek State may also directly participate in the agreements in joint venture with the respective contractors, although as explained below such option is not usually exercised in practice.
+In the case of lease agreements, the fee payable by the investor usually consists in royalties/lease fees (although payment in kind could also be agreed) whereas the production sharing contracts provide for the allocation of part of the extracted hydrocarbons to the State.
+In both cases, it may also be provided a bonus for the signing of the lease contract or the production sharing contract (signature bonus), or a production bonus, or an annual fee payable during the exploration and exploitation phase calculated on the basis of the area used by the contractor (surface fees).

+In addition, in both cases the Greek State may also directly participate in the agreements in joint venture with the respective concessionaires, although such option has not implemented in any of the concession agreements concluded so far.

-In terms of structure, both types of agreements provide for an exploration phase which cannot last more than 7 years for onshore and 8 years for offshore operations (exceptions apply) subject to renewal for specific reasons set forth in the Law.
+In terms of structure, both types of agreements provide for an exploration phase which cannot last more than 7 years for onshore and 8 years for offshore operations (exceptions apply) subject to renewal for specific reasons set forth in the law.
 They also provide for an exploitation phase which can be of a maximum duration of 25 years from the date on which concessionaire notifies that it has discovered hydrocarbons in the area concerned.
 When the project reaches the exploitation phase the concession area is restricted to the one where oil reserves have been found.

-Changes in the Concessionaire's structure are in general permissible subject to specific terms and conditions and provided that the Greek State's approval is granted.
+Changes in the Concessionaire's structure are in general permissible under specific terms and conditions and subject to the Greek State's prior approval.
 Restrictions (e.g. regarding the transfer of rights and obligations to third parties) may be imposed on grounds of national or public interest.
 At any stage terms and conditions may be imposed on the exercise of the concession rights and on the hydrocarbons produced for national security reasons.